 Once only limited to military applications, night vision technology has slowly made its way into our lives.
 We can see night vision devices all around us in various situations, from phone camera attachments to night vision scopes and goggles.
 Night vision goggles and technology is fairly cheap nowadays.
 You can find scopes and binoculars for less than $400.
 Even though they might not be the most impressive ones you’ve ever tried, for a budget-oriented situation, they will do the job.

-However, for budget-oriented individuals who need a pair of cheap night vision goggles, there is a plethora of choices.
+However, for budget-oriented individuals who need a pair of cheap night vision goggles, there are a plethora of choices.
 This makes things increasingly hard for them.
 They have to go through (best case scenario) dozens of models, see which ones are good, and which ones aren’t, and choose.
 But the worst thing?
 Many people and websites choose to review high-end models.
 Therefore, if you’re looking for something that won’t put a dent in your pocket, you might need to buy an untested model.
 This can be risky, depending on how much you’re spending, and what you’d be using it for.

 Well, we’re here to help.
 If you continue reading, you will find two things.
 First, you will find ten of the best night vision goggles on the market today.
 They’re all tried and tested.
 We found them all to be admirable choices in this category.
 Some more than the others, but you can’t go wrong with any of them.
 Once you’ve taken a look at them, we’ll also give you a buyer’s guide.
 In case you’ve taken a look, but aren’t sure what some of the terms mean, or what you need, it might come in handy.
 When you’re done reading what we have below, you should be able to choose night vision goggles yourself, without worrying that you could make a mistake.
 Let’s begin!